Improved Distance Sensitivity Oracles with Subcubic Preprocessing Time: Constructing a DSO in Time

 The algorithm succeeds at a query $(u,v,f)$ if there is an $i$ that is good for $(u,v,f)$.
-Since the $G_i$'s are independent, the probability that there is an $i$ good for $(u,v,f)$ is at least
+Since the graphs $G_i^\v$ are independent, the probability that there is an $i$ good for $(u,v,f)$ is at least

 By a union bound over all $n^3$ triples of possible queries $(u,v,f)$, it follows that our data structure is correct w.p.~at least $1-1/n^{C-3}$, which is a high probability.